By Corey Lewis, CPT, CSCS

 There are five different types of carnitine, and your needs may be different from mine.
 Not all people are the same, so you should educate yourself to the possible risks and benefits of a supplement before taking it.
 Your choices should take into account the other supplements you take, as well as your long-term goals.

 This is a good supplement for people with an active lifestyle who take their nutrition and exercise seriously.
 It can help you burn additional fat and give a boost to your energy levels.
 Most athletes and gym enthusiasts who use this compound combine it with other supplements like Nowfoods Selenium to fine-tune and enhance their metabolism.
+It can also be used in a supplement stack with the best creatine supplements.
 Using several supplements that reinforce each other is a smart way to maximize the results of your efforts.

 Which version of carnitine would be most useful for you?
 Talk with your doctor and choose the right formulation to help you reach your goals.